eslint/eslint.org/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 ### Is it `>=` or `=>`?

-I’ve only seen this particular typo once, but I wanted to include it because think it’s a great example of the unexpected types of bugs this approach can catch.
+I’ve only seen this particular typo once, but I wanted to include it because it’s a great example of the unexpected types of bugs this rule can catch.

-Here the developer meant to test if a value was greater than or equal to zero (`>= 0`), but accidentally reversed the order of the characters and created an arrow function that returned `0 && startWidth <= 1`!
+Here, the developer meant to test if a value was greater than or equal to zero (`>= 0`), but accidentally reversed the order of the characters and created an arrow function that returned `0 && startWidth <= 1`!

 ```javascript
 assert((startWidth) => 0 && startWidth <= 1);